 The editing process can be very confusing for people not familiar with it.
-I’ve written the answers to some of the most common questions I get.
+I’ve written the answers to These are some of the most common questions I get.
 If your question is not addressed here, please contact me.
 I’m happy to help.

 Editors uncover the blind spots.
 They ask tough questions to clarify a confusing concept, tighten up repetitive or wordy sections, and address errors you consistently make, like shifting tenses, passive voice, or structure issues.
 We also have a knack for catching those stray, sneaky errors that you can’t believe you missed.

 Also, if a book has been poorly edited, it interferes with the reading experience, meaning that the author has not done his or her job communicating effectively.
 Think of editing dollars as part of the cost of investment, similar to funds you would spend on cover design, illustrations, marketing, and other expenses.
 A well-edited piece is worth every penny.

 A. I will be happy to show you samples of my work for other clients, or better yet, let me work on a few pages of your manuscript!
 Then you can see the difference between what I offer, what another editor might offer, or what you can do yourself.
 A sample edit of 3-5 pages of your manuscript helps me assess your strengths and challenges, so I can determine the type of editing your manuscript requires.
 In return, it will give you an opportunity to get a feel for my editing style.
 This is the primary way I can estimate the number of hours for major editing projects and for you to feel good about what I’m adding to the project.